 The staff of Meeting House Furniture Restoration possesses a broad range of skills, education, and expertise in conservation, wood working, and finishing.
-The myriad of talents and experience is reflected in the diverse range of projects the shop undertakes.
 These abilities include the conservation of wooden artifacts and fine art found in the collections of many local and regional museums, as well as extensive restoration of period furniture and decorative art at the Vermont State House.
-The everyday family heirlooms they work on, however, are of greatest significance, "if the piece is important to the client, it is important to us."
+The everyday family heirlooms they work on, however, are of greatest significance: if the piece is important to the client, it is important to us.

 Pictured from left to right are project architect John Mesick, former Vermont Governor and Presidential candidate Howard Dean, the staff of Meeting House in 2001 (Bruce Fifield, Jonathan Schechtman, Wayne Saunders, Fred Tipton) and State House Curator David Schutz (far right, rear.)

 We have taken on a variety of other interesting projects such as steamer trunks and hobby horses (as seen below).
 We’re always ready and excited to work on unique projects!

 Water-Damaged 19th.
 Cent.
 English Hobby Horse in Process of Restoration, and after restoration, with reproduction saddle and tack, and replacement mane and tail.